 This page collates key publications and reports on NCDs in humanitarian settings.
-We have structured these according to their main themes such as disease burden, access to care, models of care and NCD policy and strategy.
+We have structured these according to their main themes such as disease burden, access to care, models of care, perspectives, policy and commentaries, and reviews.

 - Addressing chronic diseases in protracted emergencies: Lessons from HIV for a new health imperative.
 Rabkin M, Fouad FM, El-Sadr WM.
 Glob Public Health.
 2018 Feb;13(2):227-233. doi: 10.1080/17441692.2016.1176226.
 Epub 2016 May 4.
 PMID: 27141922.